custom-components/usps_mail/README.md

 ***
 ⚠️ **Before you start using this make sure that you read this article on [skalavala's blog](https://skalavala.github.io/usps/).**\
-Read down to `Prerequisites` from that part this component takes care of the rest.
+Read down to `Prerequisites`, from that part this component takes care of the rest.
 ***

 ## Installation